ychab/mymoney/docs/installation.rst

 .. _`Tox`: http://tox.readthedocs.org

-Behind the scene, it runs severals *testenv* for:
+Behind the scenes, it runs several *testenv* for:

 * `flake8`_
 * `Sphinx`_